lsuastegui/xworm-config-extractor-yara/output/xworm_v31_analysis_report.md

 - Extract the full C2 configuration without executing the binary
 - Scale the approach using automated tooling

-The methodology is validated against a dataset of:

-> **100+ XWorm V3.x samples**, confirming that the technique generalizes across multiple campaigns.

 ## Static Analysis

 ### Sample Overview & Identification